 The first step in researching the legislative history of an amendment to the NY state constitution is to find out when it was adopted and/or amended.
 This information is found in the annotated Constitution in McKinney's Annotated Laws of New York (Book 2) and the New York Consolidated Laws Service.
 To find out where a section appears, see the index at the end of the Constitution.

-The Constitutions of 1821, 1846 and 1894 are posted in the "Constitution" section of the online Library of the Historical Society of the Courts of the State of New York.
+The Constitutions of 1821, 1846, 1894, and 1938 are posted in the "Charters & Constitutions" section of the website of the Historical Society of the Courts of the State of New York.

 Amendments: Since 1777, the New York Constitution has been amended in two ways -- (1) by Constitutional Convention or (2) by having the amendment approved twice by the NY State legislature and approved by a general election.
 Both are discussed below.